Azure-Samples/ms-identity-python-on-behalf-of/README.md

    pip install -r requirements.txt
    ```

-For the Django UI application, local execution only, use the following command:
+For the 'DjangoUI' sub-folder, local execution only, use the following command:

 ```Shell
 # start from the directory in which this sample is clone into